dtanner/dantanner/content/post/essential-homeowner-tools.md

 ---
 title: "50 Million Essential Homeowner Tools"
+description: "Some essential homeowner tools for basic maintenance and improvements."
-date: "2021-02-06 10:00:00"
+date: 2021-02-06
-categories: [homeowner, essential, tools]
-draft: false
+tags:
+  - home
+  - tools
+  - productivity
 ---

 # Overview
 This article summarizes what I think of as essential homeowner tools for people interested in basic maintenance and improvements.
 With the amount of information available online today, it's easier than ever to learn.
 For example, I love [Project Farm](https://www.youtube.com/channel/UC2rzsm1Qi6N1X-wuOg_p0Ng).
 Unfortunately there's also a lot of incomplete and just plain bad information out there.

 So this my attempt to condense twenty years of home ownership experience into a concise but complete starting point.
 I made it by walking around my garage and basement, taking pictures of all my tools, then narrowed it down to the things I consider essential.
 Then I showed this list to a few friends, and they gave me some more great ideas.

 This is by no means a complete list.
 A person's list of tools will grow over time as they tackle more specific and larger projects.
 For example, I have a cordless nail gun that I really like, but it's not on this list.
 I used it when I installed trim in my basement remodel.
 I don't use it often though, and don't consider it an essential tool that everyone needs.

 I've also tried to categorize tools.
 This is useful for organization and what interests you.
 For example, tiling a kitchen backsplash is easier than you might think, but mudding drywall is really hard to do well without experience.

 # What You Don't Need
 I mention this up front because in a perfect world, we'd be able to look for a "high quality home tool kit" online or at a local hardware store, and be presented with some good options.
 Unfortunately I have never seen a decent home tool kit.
 They're cheap and low quality.
 Only buy one if you can't afford to get better tools, and then replace them as you can over time.
 On the other hand, don't waste your money with a 10-piece cordless combo power tool kit.
 While it's useful to have a single type of battery for multiple tools, you should spend your money on tools you'll actually use.